-The Eden is designed to test a player’s mid-iron game.
-Typically an Eden hole measures between 160-180 yards.
+This par 3 is designed to test a player’s mid-iron game, typically measuring between 160-180 yards.
 In recent years, technological advances have led to some courses lengthening the hole to restore the original intent.
-The green is well protected and slopes heavily from back to front.
-Eden holes have distinct, deep bunkering protecting the green complex.
-This bunkering includes a left bunker called the “Hill”, a pot bunker on the right the “Strath”, the “Eden” bunker behind the green and the “Cockleshell” or “Shelly” bunker short and right of the green.
+The Eden’s green is well protected and slopes heavily from back to front.
+Green complexes will also feature distinct, deep bunkering protecting.
+This bunkering includes a left bunker called the “Hill”, a pot bunker on the right the “Strath”, the “Eden” bunker behind the green, and the “Cockleshell” or “Shelly” bunker short and right of the green.

 The severe green challenges both accuracy and distance control.
 The putting surface is canted, often leaving a great deal of break.
 Misses long of a pin will leave a quick putt.
 Missing in the wrong spot on this green can lead to embarrassment, such as putting the ball off the green, or worse into the Strath bunker.
 The place to miss on an Eden hole is short, which leaves an uphill chip or putt.